-In today’s world, email is an integral part of most jobs, and quite often is the primary form of contact with clients and colleagues.
-Taking care to follow some basic rules of etiquette will help you maintain a professional reputation.
+In today’s world, email is an integral part of most jobs.
+Quite often it’s the primary form of contact with clients and colleagues.
+Following some basic rules of email etiquette will help you maintain a professional reputation.

 1. Capitalization, Punctuation & Spelling

 i recieved the fax today and will drop it by your desk in the am ttys, john

 I received the fax today and will drop it by your desk in the morning. — John

 Both the above notes are casual, brief memos which convey the exact same information.
 But in the second note, John comes across as more polished and professional — someone who cares about details.
 Will one sloppy email make or break someone’s business reputation?
 Of course not.
 However, with the large volumes of brief emails and text messages we’re exchanging every day (or every hour!) your grammatical habits will make an impact — positive or negative — on how you are perceived.